-Guidance: Uniformity at any point along the track is established by averaging the measured mid-chord offset (MCO) values for nine consecutive points centered around that point, and which are spaced according to the table in this section.
+Guidance: (Reference is made to the guidance for 213.57).
+Uniformity at any point along the track is established by averaging the measured mid-chord offset (MCO) values for nine consecutive points centered around that point, and which are spaced according to the table in this section.
 For example, to establish uniformity for the 31-foot chord the inspector should mark the point of concern plus four stations in each direction for a total of nine stations.
 Stations for the 31-foot chord are set at 7-foot 9 inch intervals.
 The MCO values are then obtained at each station and averaged.
 It is difficult to determine compliance with the 124-foot chord in the field using conventional manual methods.
 The method of determining uniformity is determined in this manner for tangents, spirals, and curves.
 The following figure illustrates the method to determine uniformity for the 31-foot chord measurement.